Going bananas trying to use the self-checkout lane

 You know who has the easiest self-checkout machines?
 Walmart.
 I mention that not as a promotion for the world’s largest company, but because it’s true.

-Walmart’s self-checkout machine not only has a button that clearly indicates produce, it also will show you pictures of just about every fruit or vegetable available in the store.
-That way if you don’t know the code or do not feel like trying to spell “asparagus,” you still can find the correct item, pay for it and be on your way without giving the attendant another humorous anecdote to share in the breakroom.
+Walmart’s self-checkout machine not only has a button that clearly indicates produce, it also will show you pictures of just about every fruit or vegetable available in the store. .

 On the flipside, Walmart has effectively turned regular supermarkets into convenience stores.
 You will pay a little more, but at least you will not have to hike across three acres to find what you need.